ChummyO/seng637-a4-ChummyO/RangeTest_mutation.md

 ## Difficulties, challenges, and lessons learned
 One of our team members encountered an error while trying to run PIT test.
 The error was **"Exception in thread "main" java.lang.IllegalArgumentException: Unsupported class file major version 63**.
-The error was solved by downgrading the JRE System Library to JavaSE-1.6 .
+After a lot of research, trial and error, the error was solved by downgrading the JRE System Library to JavaSE-1.6 .